Golf Court Tour of Spanish Wells, Part 1

 Sunrise

-As you may have noticed in yesterday’s photos, golf carts were more common than cars on this island.
-After we finished our morning school and chores, we dinghied back into Spanish Wells to rent a golf cart.
+After we finished our morning school and chores, we dinghied back into town to rent a golf cart.
 This time, we went east in the channel.
 The east side was a lot more industrial/commercial than the west side.
 On the west side, it was mostly pleasure crafts; on the east side, there were more industrial fishing boats.
-We later found out that Spanish Wells is the largest supplier of red lobster in the Caribbean.
+We later found out that Spanish Wells was the fishing capital of the Bahamas, the largest supplier of lobster in the Caribbean, and the only location in warm water to have a certification for sustainable lobstering practices.
+The fishing industry was the primary source of revenue for this island.

-We found the golf cart rental place with no difficulty.
+We spotted the golf cart rental place with no difficulty.
 However, we had a hard time finding the dinghy dock.
 It turned out to be at the gas station, but was hidden from view on the waterside by that boat at the end of the dock.

 We got our cart and were ready to go!
-The driver’s side/steering wheel was on the right, but in the Bahamas, they drive on the left.
+The driver’s side/steering wheel was on the right, but in the Bahamas, they drove on the left.
 The incorrect configuration made driving a little strange.

 Looking south from where we’d just come from — those roofs are the houses in the above photos and the island is Charles Island.